|Nation||United States of America (USA)|

 Aug.
 23, 1961: Launch

 Ranger 1 was the first in a series of standardized NASA spacecraft designed to take photos of the surface of the Moon in advance of soft lunar landing missions.
 The spacecraft consisted of a tubular central body connected to a hexagonal base containing basic equipment required for control and communications.
 Power was provided by solar cells and a silver-zinc battery.

 Ranger 1’s specific mission was to test the performance of the new technologies intended for later Ranger missions and to study the nature of particles and fields in interplanetary space.
 Its intended orbit was 37,300 × 684,000 miles (60,000 × 1.1. million kilometers).

-Ranger 1 was the first American spacecraft to use a parking orbit around Earth prior to its deep space mission.
+Ranger 1 was the first American spacecraft to use a parking orbit around Earth prior to a deep space mission.

 In this case, the Agena B upper stage cut off almost immediately after its ignition for translunar injection instead of firing for 90 seconds.
 The probe remained stranded in low Earth orbit (311 × 104 miles or 501 × 168 kilometers) and telemetry ceased by Aug.
 27, 1961, when the main battery went dead.
 The spacecraft reentered Earth’s atmosphere three days later.

 The cause of the Agena failure was traced to a malfunctioning switch which had prematurely choked the flow of red fuming nitric acid to the rocket engine.